 Instead, they remained in Marisfeld where their first son, Herbert, was born in 1913.
 Max then went off to war for his country, earning an Iron Cross for his bravery.
 Upon his return, the couple had two more children: Meinhold in 1919 and Willi in 1922.

 When the Nazis formed the government in January 1933, Max was 49 years old, Clara 43, and the boys were 20, 14, and 11.
 Like many other Germans, both Christians and Jews, Max initially expected the Nazi regime to be a temporary aberration.
-Like many other German Jews, he found it difficult to imagine the extreme outcome of Nazi persecution of Jews.
-Through the first half of the 1930s, Max hoped that his status as a WWI veteran would protect him and he proudly wore his WWI medal on his lapel.
+The family’s life continued more or less as usual.
+Like many other German Jews, Max found it difficult to imagine the extreme outcome of Nazi persecution of Jews.
+Through the first half of the 1930s, Max hoped that his status as a WWI veteran would protect him and his family, and he proudly wore his WWI medal on his lapel.

-Yet growing anxiety about the future prompted the family to find emigration routes for their younger sons and they were among the first of the Jews of Themar to leave Themar and Germany.
-Both left at age 16: Meinhold left first, initially for Italy and subsequently for Sweden, and Willi left in 1938, just before Kristallnacht, for Palestine.
+In April 1934, Meinhold Müller went to Bad Kissingen to train as an apprentice in the Grünebaum textile business; in the town, he rented a room at Theresienstraße 4 with Klara Dreifuss.
+He returned to Themar two years later as his parent’s growing anxiety was prompting them to find emigration routes for their younger sons.
+Meinhold was among the first of the Jews to leave Themar and Germany.
+Initially, Meinhold left for Italy and subsequently for Sweden.
+Willi left in 1938, just before Kristallnacht, for Palestine.
 Still in Germany at Kristallnacht, Herbert, who had married Flora Wolf in July 1938, and his parents faced the rapidly increasing difficulties of finding refuge in another country.